 There’s no better time to have a more intimate walk with God that during your season of singleness.
 I encounter some Christian singles who post pictures of couples doing their devotion together and mark it as their ‘relationship goals’…and yet they themselves don’t deepen their relationship with God through personal prayer and Bible reading.
 Here’s a truth bomb:

-Get to know Jesus more, and desire to experience His love and grace personally and deeply in your life as an individual…and without the need of a boyfriend/girlfriend to influence you to do what God wants you to do.
+Get to know Jesus more even in your life as a single Christian, and don’t put it off for when you’re married.
+Desire to experience His love and grace personally and deeply in your life as an individual…and without the need of a boyfriend/girlfriend to influence you to do what God wants you to do.

 Get close to God.
-It’s the foundation of being content and truly learning how to enjoy being a single Christian.
+It’s the foundation of being content and truly learning how to live a single Christian life.

 #2: Build strong and healthy friendships

-Being single doesn’t mean that you have to do life alone.
+Life as a single Christian doesn’t mean that you have to do life alone.
 Not being in a committed relationship yet can actually mean that you have the freedom to meet more people and build more healthy friendships!
 Spend extra time in church and meet fellow singles for fellowship and bonding.
 We ourselves can attest to finding life-long friends from our spiritual community, and even from those in other churches.

-It’s no secret, but there really is no way to enjoy being a single Christian if you don’t surround yourself with other people who can both challenge you and support you.
+It’s no secret, but there really is no way of how to live a single Christian life if you don’t surround yourself with other people who can both challenge you and support you.

 Note: While we recommend that your "core group" be composed of people who have the SAME VALUES as you, don't close yourself off to unchurched friends.
 Build healthy friendships with them as well - as long you make sure not to be conformed to worldly things.